austinbennett69420/run/README.md

   - #no-error: runs the entire list of commands, regardless of if a command fails to execute or otherwise, is useful if not every part of the command process is neccesary, or a command returns a value other than 0 for success

   - #clear-after: after finishing, the command outputs will be cleared.

+  - #define [name] [string]: define a name to be a string, useful when you use the same string many many times

 **Comments**
 you can make a comment just by putting // at the front